ArnavSinghal1218/Group-31-NLP/DOCUMENTATION.md

 Isak - I worked on getting some data, and a rudimentary model with embeddings for our first meeting with Prof. Gertz, and then tried to get a simple implementation of everything to work.
 As I ran into problems with docker, and opensearch I tried using elastic search, but as had issues with docker and didnt get it to work, Ou Li took over the work on the database.
 Then I made a draft, and improvements as we worked, on the QA-system, the UI, and integration of QA with the UI.
 Mukul then took over this proccess with the UI.

+Ou Li - worked on embeddings, and did everything related to opensearch.
+Also retrieved text and data for opensearch.

 ● **Advisor**: Prof. Dr. Michael Gertz

 ● **Anti-plagiarism Confirmation**: A short affirmation that you did the project's work